Current and recent Research

 linking blue crab abundance, growth and mortality to marsh fragmentation and submerged aquatic vegetation cover

 Despite coastal land loss and landscape fragmentation, the Louisiana coast supports the largest commercial blue crab (Callinectes sapidus) fishery in the Gulf of Mexico, in terms of both landings and wholesale value.
 However, as marsh continues to fragment and the landscape changes, predicting and managing the blue crab fishery is particularly challenging.
 Understanding the relationship between marsh fragmentation and blue crab fishery production has been identified as a critical research need throughout the Gulf of Mexico, and in Louisiana, as climate change- and subsidence-induced marsh fragmentation is occurring at an unprecedented rate in this region.
-This field-based study, which is a collaborative effort with Tim Carruthers (The Water Institute of the Gulf) and Zack Darnell (Nicholls State University), is aimed at understanding the effects of marsh fragmentation and submerged aquatic vegetation cover on abundance, growth and mortality of juvenile and adult blue crabs.
+This field-based study, which is a collaborative effort with Tim Carruthers (The Water Institute of the Gulf) and Zack Darnell (The University of Southern Mississippi), is aimed at understanding the effects of marsh fragmentation and submerged aquatic vegetation cover on abundance, growth and mortality of juvenile and adult blue crabs.

 gulf-wide assessment of shoalgrass dormant seed densities